ansod/pipeline-tool/README.md

 Possible configuration (added under _config_ object in pipeline file):

 - `fail-fast: true|false`: whether jobs should be canceled if a previous job has failed.
-- `verbose: true|false`: whether stdout and stderr should be displayed for each job.
+- `verbose: true|false`: whether job output should be displayed for each job.